TMiguelT/Improvar/README.md

   --num-variants NUM_VARIANTS, -n NUM_VARIANTS
 ```

-`vcffake` prints the generated VCF to stdout, so you can pip the results of this program to a file
+`vcffake` prints the generated VCF to stdout, so you can pipe the results of this program to a file
 or to other VCF processing tools